 Now bankrupt and another relegation followed, it was 1998 and we were playing in the third tier of English football and playing against the likes of Macclesfield Town, Stockport and Bury.
 Thankfully Joe Royle somehow managed to revise a team spirit and after back to back promotions which started with that dramatic Division 2 Play Off final in 1999 we were back with the big boys once more by 2001.
 Relegation followed but we were promoted straight back again as Champions in 2002 under Kevin Keegan this time.
 A new stadium was on it’s way and so was a lot more.
 I don’t think any of us could have imagined what.

-Thank you so much to Charlie for his brief history of our great club, his “The City of Manchester (Etihad) Stadium – part three” will be updated next month in September.
+Thank you so much to Charlie for his brief history of our great club, his “The City of Manchester (Etihad) Stadium – part three” will be updated in December now.
 Part one is available too by clicking here.